PicoPlanetDev/colony-counter/README.md

 It uses OpenCV to detect and count E. coli bacteria colonies.
 The default settings are optimized for counting pGLO colonies under UV light.

+**Disclaimer:** The supplied image, `test.jpg`, has been modified using image editing software to remove names written on the agar plate.

 ## Coming soon: hosted version

 ## Usage